 - Applicants must obtain three letters of recommendation written by teachers, employers, or community leaders.
 The letters must include a brief description of the relationship to the applicant and should address why the applicant deserves a scholarship, describing specific abilities, skills, or attributes of the applicant that exemplify excellence in his/her school or community.
 The three letters must be uploaded as part of the complete application in order to submit.

 - An official high school or college transcript must be uploaded, along with the name and contact information of the school registrar, as part of the complete application in order to submit.
-Applications will not be considered if the name and phone number of the school registrar (or other official who prepared the transcript) is not included.
+Applications will not be considered if the name and phone number of the school registrar (or other official who prepared the transcript) are not included.

-- Applicant must provide documentation that he/she is currently placed in foster care by the state court system or that you "aged-out" of the foster care system and have not been adopted.
+- The applicant must provide documentation that he/she is currently placed in foster care by the state court system or that you "aged-out" of the foster care system and have not been adopted.

 - Certify that he/she is currently placed in foster care, a ward of the state and/or eligible for ILP having aged-out of foster care as a young adult.

 - Be a high school graduate or equivalent and have a high school cumulative GPA of 2.0 or higher.

 - Have been accepted into an accredited, Pell-eligible college or another post-secondary school.

 - Plan to attend school as a full-time student.